Skip to Main Content

 Cheapest insurance companies for drivers in Florida with a speeding ticket: Geico and State Farm

 Drivers in Florida who have received a speeding ticket conviction could expect to pay more for insurance rates.
 This is because insurers may see speeding as an indication of unsafe driving habits.
 Fortunately, a Florida speeding ticket typically only increases your insurance premiums for three to five years, depending on the carrier.
 If you maintain a clean driving record after your ticket, your rates may eventually decrease.
-Florida cheap car insurance for those with a speeding ticket on their record can be found at companies including Geico, which has the lowest average rate for minimum coverage, and State Farm, with the lowest average rate for full coverage.
+Florida cheap car insurance for those with a speeding ticket on their record can be found at companies including Geico and State Farm, which has the lowest average rate for minimum coverage, and State Farm, with the lowest average rate for full coverage.

 Cheapest car insurance for drivers in Florida with an at-fault accident: Geico and State Farm